carsonfarmer/python_geospatial/install.md

 * Windows Initial Setup
    * Download and install GDAL [from here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal)
    * If you use this one, then you can also use the `fiona` binary from that site.
-Otherwise, you'll have to play around with system PATHs etc.
+Otherwise, you'll have to play around with system PATHs etc. Others have had success with [OSGeo4W](http://trac.osgeo.org/osgeo4w/), which includes many important libraries and their Python bindings.

 * If you don't already have it, you'll need to install `git`
     * Linux: `sudo apt-get install git`